Site icon Secrets of Paris

 Swimming & Water Sports on the Bassin de la Villette

-There are four swimming pools right on the water at Quai de la Loire, open daily 10am-9pm with a one-hour break for cleaning 1-2pm.
+There are four swimming areas right on the water at Quai de la Loire, open daily 11am-9pm (last year there was a one-hour break for cleaning 1-2pm, but that isn’t mentioned in this year’s info).
 You’ll find showers, lockers, bathrooms, and lounge chairs.

 There are two shallow kiddie pools, a small pool that’s 1.2m/4ft deep and a larger pool for experienced swimmers that’s 2m/6.5ft deep.
 They’re free, but can only hold 500 swimmers.
 The pic above is one of the official photos on a sunny day.
 I took the photos below on a slightly cooler and overcast day a few moments after the pools just opened: